See common questions and answers below image!

 Returns range from 4% to 8% per annum on a simple interest basis.

-We adopt a risk adjusted returns approach for all our loans and products.
-As these loans are backed by assets, it increases the likelihood of recovery of Principal and Interest since the asset can be disposed by the lenders in worst case scenario of default.
-Given the lower risk it provides a healthy balance to investment portfolios with a mix of higher risk unsecured loans and secured property backed loans.
-There is a late interest charged to the borrower in case of delays in repayment which is credited to the investors.
+We adopt a risk adjusted returns approach for all our products.
+As these notes are backed by assets, it increases the likelihood of recovery of Principal and Interest since the asset can be disposed by the lenders in worst case scenario of default.
+Given the lower risk it provides a healthy balance to investment portfolios with a mix of higher risk unsecured notes and secured property backed notes.
+There is a late interest charged to the SME in case of delays in repayment which is credited to the investors.

 How much is the minimum contribution / investment?

 The minimum contribution usually starts at $20.
-However, it may vary from loan to loan.
-As a form of good practice, we strongly encourage you to diversify your portfolio across multiple loans.
+However, it may vary from note to note.
+As a form of good practice, we encourage you to diversify your portfolio across multiple notes.